Back to all lessons

 By the end, you should be able to say:

-• Describe a graph using nodes, edges, and weights
+• Describe a graph using nodes, edges, and weights without relying on mathematical jargon

-• Explain how Dijkstra’s algorithm updates distances
+• Explain how Dijkstra’s algorithm relaxes edges and updates the best known distances

 Think about this first